Meeting in Brussels of NGOs promoting the Zero Waste strategy for Europe

 During the day there were debates about what does Zero Waste actually mean in Europe and the need for the NGO community to set the agenda for waste and resource management for the future.
 That is proposing to go beyond a recycling society towards a Zero Waste society.
 It was emphasized that Zero Waste is a journey, not a destination.

 In the afternoon there were presentation of Zero Waste experiences from the Italian, UK and Catalan zero waste networks.
-In Italy there are already 25 municipalities commiting to zero waste and the Zero Waste Research center in Capannori is already in operation with succesful experiences in suggesting redesign operations.
+In Italy there are already 25 municipalities committing to zero waste and the Zero Waste Research center in Capannori is already in operation with successful experiences in suggesting redesign operations.